Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8.
 James Bond,  script that sets all permission to other users to the file hello

 Task 9.
 John Doe, a script that sets the mode of the file hello to -rwxr-x-wx

+Task 10.
+Look in the mirror, script that sets the mode of the file hello the same as olleh’s mode.